-Albany residents who raised money for Solano Avenue restaurants to build outdoor dining spaces will continue fundraising to keep the restaurants afloat until restrictions are lifted.
+Residents helped Solano Avenue restaurants build outdoor dining spaces, now they are fundraising to keep the businesses afloat until restrictions are lifted.

 By the end of the year, existing Safeway Community Markets will be renamed Andronico’s and sell more local, fresh-made and upscale food options.